shane-kerr/ymmv/README.md

 flags starting with "-mail".
 By default the software tries to connect directly to the mail server used by BII and deliver the mail to a role account.

+If the `-r` flag is used, you can also use a local MTA for sending mail with the `-sendmail` option.
+The `-mail-to` option may be used in combination with this.
+If you wish to change which executable is run, you can specify that with the `-sendmail-prog` option.

 ### Logging Details